min2ha/ukwa-site/content/target/70756/index.en.md

   "start_date": "2018-09-04T09:00:00Z"
 }

-# Big C Little Me: Putting the Can in Cancer

 Big C Little Me is a blog by BBC Radio 5 Live news presenter Rachael Bland who who was diagnosed with breast cancer in November 2016.
 Her podcast, You, Me and the Big C aims to take "a candid look at cancer".